-You must get a certificate of capacity if you wish to claim for income lost.
-Then you must complete the injured worker’s claim form.
+You must get a Certificate of Capacity if you wish to claim for income lost.
+Then you must complete the Worker's injury claim form.

 Can I get treatment before a claim is accepted?

 Your health is the most important thing.
-It’s important to get treatment as soon as possible, regardless of whether you have an accepted workers' compensation claim.
+If you have sustained an injury you should seek treatment as soon as possible, regardless of whether you have an accepted workers' compensation claim.

 For more information about treatment you can access without a referral, see treatment expenses.

-Costs can later be covered by workers' compensation if your claim is accepted.
+Costs of any physical injury can later be covered by workers' compensation if your claim is accepted.

 People involved in the process